tinyx3k/ransomware.live/docs/profiles.md

 ## blackbyte

-_ Description :_
-Ransomware.
+>Ransomware.
 Uses dropper written in JavaScript to deploy a .NET payload.

 - 61141FCA047691D0E47CFD84717B59D3BEDF822442B5E907BE147FD6B8A11B723A48DF7FCA47